-From the punk band Sex Pistols to the cartoon "The Simpsons" to Netflix and the James Bond films, the unmistakable image of Queen Elizabeth II has been used in popular culture throughout her reign.
-Some with affection, others not so much, but the monarch's omnipresence in art, music and cinema are proof of her importance in the popular imagination.
+From the punk band the Sex Pistols to the cartoon "The Simpsons", passing through Netflix and the James Bond films, the unmistakable image of Queen Elizabeth II was used in popular culture throughout her reign.
+Some with affection, others not so much, but the omnipresence of the monarch in art, music and cinema is proof of her importance in the popular imagination.

 Music — God Save The Queen

-The cover of the Sex Pistols' 1977 single "God Save The Queen", featuring the face of the young queen, whose eyes and mouth are hidden by the names of the band and their hit, is one of the best-known images of the punk movement but also of Elizabeth.
-II.
-The cover's author, British artist Jamie Reid, also created a version in which the monarch's face appears with a pin in her lip and swastikas instead of her pupils.
-Many other songs have been written about the queen, such as "Elizabeth My Dear" (1989) by alternative rock group The Stone Roses, which claims they "will not rest until Elizabeth II loses her throne".
-In 2005, British electronic music group Basement Jaxx featured a wild monarch who went out at night in London, visits a strip club and even argues in the video for "You Do Not Know Me".
+The cover of the Sex Pistols' 1977 single "God Save The Queen", with the face of the young queen, whose eyes and mouth are hidden by the band's names and their hit, is one of the most recognizable images of the punk movement but also of Elizabeth II.
+The author of the cover, the British artist Jamie Reid, also created a version in which the face of the monarch appears with a pin in the lip and swastikas, instead of her pupils.
+Many other songs have been written about the Queen, such as "Elizabeth My Dear" (1989) by the alternative rock group The Stone Roses, which states that they "will not rest until Elizabeth II loses her throne".
+In 2005, British electronic music group Basement Jaxx featured a wild monarch who goes out at night in London, who visits a strip club and even argues in the video clip for "You Do Not Know Me".

 The Portraits of Elizabeth II